-In connection with this offering, we have adopted and our stockholders approved the terms of our non-employee director compensation policy.
+In connection with this offering, we have adopted and intend to ask our stockholders to approve the terms of our non-employee director compensation policy.

 Name Fees Earned or Paid in Cash(\$) Option Awards (\$) All Other Compensation (\$) Total (\$)

-Sharon Kedar -
+Sharon Kedar

-William F. Snider -
+William F. Snider

-Franklin R. Witney 3,383 (1) - 3,383
+Franklin R. Witney 3,383 (1) 3,383